 Almost immediately after, Moe loses her job, and her eyesight.
 But she clings to James’ message, and watching the ‘trickle-down effect’ is so cool!
 The roller coaster year and a half of this Christian Christmas book is powerful on so many levels, and there’s plenty of laughter to break up the tension, too.

-This collection of truly inspirational Christmas stories caught me off guard, probably because I bought it based on the authors’ names, and didn’t read the description.
+Originally part of a collection of truly inspirational Christmas stories, this one caught me off guard, probably because I bought it based on the authors’ names, and didn’t read the description.
 These Christian Christmas stories follow a group of very unique college friends as they pass along a special ‘something borrowed’ for their weddings.
-You can feel these girls’ friendship, and want to be a part of their journey.
-With a distinct theme of Trusting God (more or less successfully) you’ll learn a little something along the way, and be surprised by just how much fun you can have at the same time.
+In Something Borrowed, there’s a comedy of errors, and confusion and just the right amount of humor.

 Deck the Shelves